SaeedMolaiy/Regex-Patterns-Archive/README.md

 # Regex-Patterns-Archive

- A public repository for storing and sharing useful regular expressions (regex) patterns that I've used in the past.
-Keep your regex patterns organized and easily accessible for future reference.
+Welcome to the Regex Patterns Archive!
+This public GitHub repository is a place for you to store and share regular expressions (regex) patterns that you've found useful in your work or projects.
+Whether you're a developer, data scientist, or anyone who frequently uses regex, this repository is here to help you keep your patterns organized and easily accessible.